vishal-m25/Obsidian/zoho/java 11.md

  4. data flow analysis is done for code reachability and variable assignments.
  5. converts sugared(complex representation) code to simpler fundamental constructs.
  6. generate `.class` file
+ 7. Keywords are differentiated from others with the help of lexical analyzer, reserved word list and token recognition

 ### symbol table
 - helps find scope of variable, type checking, verify proper calling of functions.